Syncing 10,000 leads/mo? GET A DEMO

 Click-through rate refers to the ratio of people who have clicked on your ad to those who have only viewed it.

-This metric allows you to measure advertising campaign success in regard to performance and customer engagement.
+This metric allows you to measure advertising campaign success in terms of performance and customer engagement.
 Additionally, it can be useful in determining which keywords are more effective in triggering customers.

 Return on advertising spend

-This is the ratio of an ad’s cost to the revenue generated.
+This is the ratio of an ad’s revenue generated to cost.
 It informs businesses how much money they are getting back from their advertising efforts and provides an overview of their performance.

 Essentially, ROAS is the ultimate financial measure of any campaign.
 To calculate this, you need to keep track of your sales and exactly what channel they come from.